PhyloSketch App User Manual

 PIC

-Usually, after initial capture, Edit Mode is used to interactively complete capture of the tree or network.
+Usually, after initial capture, Edit Mode is used to interactively complete and refine the captured tree or network.

 5 Tool Bar Overview